Posted January 12, 2011

 No. The university believes conducting background checks is a good practice.

-Where background checks are not already being conducted by departments, the University will conduct background checks on students when they are being hired for safety-sensitive positions (i.e., those involving children, positions with access to money or master keys, or positions in security or law enforcement).
+Where background checks are not already being conducted by departments, the University will conduct background checks on students when they are being hired for certain safety-sensitive positions.

 Yes, security positions and positions with access to money, children or master building keys have always required background checks for their employees.
 Also on the Knoxville Campus, background checks were previously required for employees being hired in the Student Affairs division.